-- If you are new to offering software on Google Cloud Marketplace, you must sign up to become a vendor.
+- If you're new to offering software on Cloud Marketplace, you must sign up to become a vendor.
 Learn about the requirements to sign up.

-- Review and complete the open source compliance requirements.
+- Review the open source compliance recommendations and restrictions.

 At a high level, you must do the following: